Rosepetal2022/horse_show_portfolio_project/README.md

 Horse Show Database
 This project is a horse show database application built using SQL for the backend and React for the frontend.

+Citation:
+This project was started by using the Oregon State University starter guide for node.js and React.
+The provided code is cited in the app.

 Features
 View a list of bets placed on horse shows.
 Add new bets to the database.